 When I speak of the primal metaphor of Europe, I am thinking of the Greek or Athenian-impacted Europe.
-Europe has now become the home of many primal metaphors, so I am really focusing upon the ancient Helenisim that drove the ancient Greek and Roman Empires, a metaphor that reached sophisticated expression in the teachings and writings of Socrates, Plato, Aristotle, and the Greek Playwrights.
-Like all primal metaphors, this metaphor has ancient roots.
-The Homeric and pre-Homeric literature are evolving this metaphor.
-When we look deeply into this flurry of creativity, we find a primal metaphor that has most to do with order and chaos, with reason and mystery.
+Europe has now become the home of many primal metaphors, so I am really focusing upon the Helenism that drove the Alexandrian and Roman Empires.
+In the ancient Athenian city state, this primal metaphor had already reached sophisticated expression in the teachings and writings of Socrates, Plato, Aristotle, the Greek Playwrights, and others.
+Like all primal metaphors, this metaphor has roots that disappear into antiquity.
+The Homeric and pre-Homeric literature were evolving this metaphor.
+When we look carefully into this emerging flurry of creativity, we find a primal metaphor that has most to do with order and chaos, with reason and mystery.
 I will name it Ordering the Absolute Wonder.

-The Westward spread of Judaism, Christianity, and Islam carried the Arabian primal metaphor into Europe and combined it with the European metaphor to such an extent that it is not all that easy to sort out the ancient European metaphor in its pure form.
+The Westward spread of Judaism, Christianity, and Islam carried the Arabian primal metaphor into Europe and combined it with the European metaphor to such an extent that it is not easy to sort out the ancient European metaphor in its pure form.
 Also, Plato and Aristotle wrote sophisticated philosophies that may cloud the simplicity of the ancient metaphor that these philosophers assumed.
-Nevertheless, the following description will surely resonate with European people and European migrants to the Americans.
+Nevertheless, the following description will surely resonate with European people and with European migrants to the Americans.
 For all these lands are now deeply characterized by this basic way of relating to Final Reality.
-Modern science was spawned and nurtured by a society rooted in this ancient primal metaphor.
+The explosion of contemporary science was spawned and nurtured by a society rooted in the ancient primal metaphor described in this chapter.